How media influences your child at 9-18 years

 Exposure to media messages is a part of modern life, but you can help your child work out what’s worth paying attention to.

-The best way to help your child navigate the influence of social media and other media is to talk about media messages.
+The best way to help your child navigate the influence of media is to talk about media messages.
 For example, if your child likes watching beauty channels on YouTube, you could talk about product advertising and sponsorship.
 Or if your child is into a computer game like Fortnite, you could talk about the violence and looting that occurs in the game.

 When you’re talking about media with your child, you can encourage them to ask questions too.
 This can help your child sort facts from opinion, identify advertising and fake news, understand bias and be aware of the misuse of statistics.